jeremybusk/salt-formula-mariadb/README.rst

     Reloading privilege tables..
      ...
 Success!

-    By default, a MySQL installation has an anonymous user, allowing anyone to log into MySQL without having to have a user account created for them.
+    By default, a MariaDB installation has an anonymous user, allowing anyone to log into MariaDB without having to have a user account created for them.
 This is intended only for testing, and to make the installation go a bit smoother.
 You should remove them before moving into a production environment.